 When my boyfriend “K” and I took the trip to visit his childhood home, we helped his parents cut down a few trees that had fallen over from storm damage.
 Not to let them go to waste (even if they had a little wood rot), we brought back almost an entire tree in my SUV to use as firewood this winter.

-DIY Firewood Rack
+Outdoor Firewood Rack

 I still can’t believe we actually got all of the firewood to fit.
 This thing can really provide storage despite its size!

 I’ll keep this post short, mainly because we can easily jump right into the easy step by step tutorial below, and I have lots of holiday decorating to finish before the big reveal for Christmas (there’s another monthly cross stitch pattern coming on the 1st, too!).
-For those that need extra visual examples, I’ve also got a speed video for ya.
+For beginners or those that need extra visual examples, I’ve also got a speed video for ya.
 It’s mainly some entertaining assembly shots of K and I trying to finish before the sun set (spoiler: we finished, but we needed some extra help from the light pole planters).
-Just imagine all of the moving around is us bickering in the cold, and it’s like you were there! ?
+Just imagine all of the moving around is us bickering in the cold, and it’s like you were there!

 (A more at-length version with voice-over instruction will go on my YouTube channel when the dogs aren’t barking, which of course is why I’m putting sound-reducing drywall in the office and garage, ha!)
 More notes: